-The goal of the Notice and Notice regime is to discourage online infringement.
+The Notice and Notice regime aims to discourage online infringement.
 Receiving a notice does not necessarily mean that you have in fact infringed copyright or that you will be sued for copyright infringement.

 If you receive a notice, it must contain information that will help you understand the details of the allegation, including the date and time of the alleged conduct.
-For instance, you may receive a notice in which a copyright owner alleges that you or someone using your Internet address has engaged in illegal downloading or illegally sharing a song or movie.
+For instance, you may receive a notice from a copyright owner alleging that you, or someone using your Internet address, have engaged in illegal downloading or illegally sharing a song or movie.

-It is possible that the notice pertains to acts that were undertaken by someone using your Internet connection without your knowledge.
-You may want to ensure that your home network is secured by a strong password to prevent others from using your Internet connection to engage in infringement.
+It is possible that the notice refers to acts that were undertaken by someone using your Internet connection without your knowledge.
+You may want to ensure that your home network is secured by a strong password to prevent others from using your Internet connection to engage in copyright infringement.

 What kind of information is included in a notice to consumers?

-Your Internet service provider (ISP) is obligated to forward you any notice that complies with the regime.
+Your ISP must forward you any notice that complies with the regime.
 Your ISP may also be a source of helpful information in terms of understanding the reasons why you were forwarded a notice.

 Does receiving a notice mean I am going to be sued for copyright infringement?

 A notice of alleged infringement is separate from any lawsuit for copyright infringement.http://www.ic.gc.ca/eic/site/oca-bc.nsf/eng/ca02920.html#q07